The Monitor Network

 How long are your articles, and do you pay for them?

 Our articles typically run between 750 and 2,000 words.
-We do pay our outside contributors, and our rates are competitive with other digital publications.
+We do accept opinion articles but are not currently open to freelance contributors.

 What aren’t you looking for?